Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: The cotangent sheaf of an orbifold pair

-In this situation, we define the inverse image of the `cotangent sheaf $\Omega^1(X,\Delta)$' by $f$ to be the (locally free) sheaf of $\cO_Y$-modules generated by the elements $\pi^*(\frac{dx_k}{x_k^{\delta_k}})$ just computed.
-We shall denote it by: $\pi^*(\Omega^1(X,\Delta))$.
-We proceed similarly to define its dual $\pi^*(T(X,\Delta))$.
 Notice that no such inverse image sheaf is presently defined at the points of $X$ which are either not smooth, or where the support of $\Delta$ is not of normal crossings.
 This is indeed not needed, for our purposes (which permit to ignore codimension two subsets).
 However a (much more involved) definition could be given at these points too, but involving further considerations.

-We shall now globalize this inverse image by considering global ramified covers of $X$.
+We shall next globalize this inverse image by considering global ramified covers of $X$.
 Normal cyclic covers will be sufficient here.
 We shall briefly explain how smooth Kummer covers can be used to get locally free inverse image sheaves which are everywhere defined by the above formulae, when $(X,\Delta)$ is smooth.
 Such covers have also be introduced by A. Langer for similar purposes in the surface case (\cite{La}), and also in \cite{JK},\S.2, in the case of integral multiplicities.